Artificial Precision Polarization Array: Sensitivity for the axion-like dark matter with clock satellites: Methods of analysis

 {\it 4.
 Complex and frequency-dependent ionospheric interference.} In practical observations, most pulsar signals are detected in the radio band, and ground-based radio telescopes therefore serve as the primary observational instruments.
 However, such measurements are inevitably affected by ionospheric interference.
 The Earth’s ionosphere induces Faraday rotation, which modifies all pulsar signals and leaves a characteristic imprint in the data.
 Consequently, this effect must be corrected during data processing.
 Although physical models of the Earth’s ionosphere have been extensively developed \cite{10.1051/0004-6361/201220728,10.1093/mnras/sty3324,10.1029/2012RS004992}, and a variety of algorithms for mitigating ionospheric contamination have been proposed \cite{10.1086/501444,10.1051/0004-6361/201220728,10.1007/s00190-008-0266-1}, these corrections nonetheless impose an additional computational burden.

 To address these observational challenges at their source, we extend the concept proposed in \cite{2401.13668} by introducing the APPA, a network of space-based satellites equipped with ultra precise clocks and capable of regularly transmitting pulsed signals to a dedicated receiving satellite.
-The transmitted signals are strictly periodic, with a timing uncertainty of $\sigma=\xi_{\delta t}\delta t$ \cite{2401.13668}, and carry preconfigured polarization information.
-As illustrated in Fig.~\ref{satellite}, to ensure orbital stability, reduce operational costs, and minimize interference from the Sun and planets, the satellite network is designed to operate near the Sun–Earth Lagrange point $L_{2}$.
-The receiving satellite, positioned at the center of the transmitting network, continuously collects APPA signals and can accurately measure both the distance to and the direction of each transmitting satellite.
+The transmitted signals are strictly periodic, with a timing uncertainty of $\sigma_{t}=\xi_{\delta t}\delta t$ \cite{2401.13668}, and carry preconfigured polarization information.
+As illustrated in Fig.~\ref{satellite}, the receiving satellite, positioned at the center of the transmitting network, continuously collects APPA signals and can accurately measure both the distance to and the direction of each transmitting satellite.
+We assume that the entire satellite network is deployed within the solar system, therefore it can be treated as residing within a single coherent axion field, implying $\varphi_{o}=\varphi_{s}=\varphi$, $\rho_{o}=\rho_{s}=\rho_{\text{DM}}$ and $\alpha_{o}=\alpha_{s}=\alpha$ in Eq.~(\ref{phiadelta}).
+Consequently, a significant fraction of environmental disturbances and intrinsic signal uncertainties are effectively eliminated, and Eq.~(\ref{phiadelta}) reduces to

 To demonstrate the detection advantage of APPA and simplify the analysis, our work is based on the following assumptions: ($i$) the satellite network remains confined to a single coherent axion domain; ($ii$) we consider only the scenario in which all satellites remain stationary relative to one another; ($iii$) the random noise $\lambda$ is limited to Gaussian white noise,